justintea/MoniePlant/README.md

 # MoniePlant

 ## Background🧙🏼‍♂️
-As an MBA grad, I continue to stay abreast economic and financial news, and have always be interested in the world and history of banking and investing.
+As an MBA grad, I continue to stay abreast economic and financial news, and am passionate in the world and history of banking and investing <sub>(I'm passionate about many things...)</sub>.
 This app aims to take a stab at making one such strategy - dividend investing - to make it easier for people like me to **explore stocks from a dividend perspective and assemble a prospective portfolio, and provide key portfolio statistics.**

 The game was designed and implemented using Javascript, HTML, CSS, with an emphasis on **React**, while attending the Software Engineering Immersive course at General Assembly.